pieliedie/FA-Assignment/checklist-react-haidt14.md

     * componentWillUnmount được gọi khi component bị gỡ bỏ khỏi cây DOM. (when the DOM is rerendered without the component, or if the user navigates to a different website or closes their web browser.)
 * [X] Understand componentDidMount = where you do DOM manipulation & AJAX request
 * [ ] Understand componentWillUnmount = clean up after your React components gets destroyed
-* [ ] Practice: create a Component that have 7 lifecycle methods and observe the behaviour
+* [ ] Practice: create a Component that have 7 lifecycle methods and observe the behaviour<br>